This is the multi-page printable view of this section. Click here to print.

 The following data pertains to tasks:

-syncremote: Synchronizes a remote source to a local volume.
+• syncremote: synchronize data from a remote source to a local folder

 Trailing /